 “We will not negotiate changes that we do not want of the basic rules on either side, be it on hormones or GMOs,” he said.

-Brussels has been negotiating possible free-trade agreements with more than 80 other countries, with some successes, such as a recent deal set to be struck with Singapore.
-But some talks, such as those with India, show no signs of ending.
-Talks with Canada since 2009 have also failed to settle differences over agriculture, intellectual property and public procurement.
+Brussels is negotiating possible free-trade agreements with more than 80 countries, with some successes, such as a recent deal set to be struck with Singapore, but some talks, such as with India, showing no signs of ending.

 Talks that began with Canada in 2009 have also failed to settle differences over agricultural exports, intellectual property and public procurement, despite two high-level efforts to break the deadlock. ($1 = 0.7427 euros) (Reporting By Philip Blenkinsop, Robert-Jan Bartunek, Adrian Croft and Ethan Bilby; Additional reporting by Tom Miles in Geneva; Editing by Peter Graff)